adunning/dissertation/03-wisdom-commentaries.md

 # *Speculum animi mei:* Alexander's Meditations

-Alexander's biblical commentaries (less that on the Psalms) are normally viewed a) as essentially monastic, b) as devotional works.
+Alexander's biblical commentaries (less that on the Psalter) are normally viewed a) as essentially monastic, b) as devotional works.
 They should instead be considered as the cumulation of Alexander's scholastic training and experience in the Augustinian order, uniting all knowledge around a high lelvel of reading of the scriptures.
 They can also be thought of in the context of the movement in the late twelfth and thirteenth century to concentrate on pastoral care.

 ## Alexander's commentaries on the Wisdom books

+> Contemplation is associated with spiritual insight (e.g., Solatium 14ra: “Dies septimus est sabbatissimus mentis, quo mens requiescit in operibus dei delectans, aut in contemplationem diuine maiestatis, per apotheosim rapta, delicias eterne dulcedinis prelibat”).
+Meditation, on the other hand, takes as its subject the present situation of man, and leads to his improvement before he engages in flights of contemplation (Solatium 19va: “Placet etiam dulcedini misericordie dei ut aues hoc est subtiles meditationes quibus contemp- nimus uaga ista bona et fluctuantia multiplicentur in nobis super terram liberi arbitrii ...
+Similiter meditationes honeste adornant rerum universitatem sicut omnia honesta opera creaturarum numerum adornant”). [@záhora:2011tropology, p.
+119n27]

 Hunt had very little to say about Alexander's meditations.
 'They are the overflow of his personal devotion.' [@hunt:1984schools, p.
 106] ** = 'consolatory meditations'